apache/directory-fortress-core/README.txt

 m.
 Skip to SECTION 8 to regression test Fortress and OpenLDAP

+load-slapd notes:

+  - Uses 'admin' target (described in SECTION 13) to seed the configured default database with data, i.e. db.root in build.properties file, using the following files:
+    1 - refreshLDAPData.xml - DIT organizationalUnit structure and client config data - required for Fortress Java SDK to work.
+    2 - DelegatedAdminManagerLoad.xml - Delegated administration policy - required for EnMasse and Commander web application demonstrations.
+    3 - FortressDemoUsers.xml - demo/sample data - not required.
+  - for production usage 2 & 3 above may be cleared out using any ldap client tool.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 7.
 Instructions for Symas installation of OpenLDAP - using 'init-slapd' target